 To track the user path in terms of the Customer journey in the B2B market, it is necessary to:

 - Identify how and when the potential customer will be in contact with the Social presence

 - Establish editorial calendars for the planning of the topics to be treated

 - Set up a publishing strategy and a tone of voice of the contents

 Social Presence: Operational phase

-Secondly, when the strategic phase has ended, we find the operational phase where the established objectives are translated into actions, so that they can lead to the implementation of what is planned.
-Going into detail we are talking about:
+Secondly, when the strategic phase has ended, we find the operational phase where the established objectives are translated into actions to lead to the implementation of what is planned.
+Going into detail, we are talking about: